AcademySoftwareFoundation/OpenColorIO/src/apps/ocioview/ocioview/README.md

 tracks the transform(s) for one config item, and each viewer can subscribe to any of these transforms, providing fast visual feedback for transform editing.

 ``ocioview`` being an alpha release means this app is functional, but still in development, so may have some rough edges.
+Development has mostly been done on Windows.
+Improved support for other platforms is forthcoming.
 Feedback and bug reports are appreciated.

 An ``ocioview`` demo was given at the 2023 OCIO Virtual Town Hall meeting, which can be viewed on the [ASWF YouTube channel here](https://www.youtube.com/watch?v=y-oq693Wl8g).